blevergood/Advent-of-Code/2023/Day 2 - Cube Conundrum/README.md

 ## Part One

+_Summary: Given a sequence of draws of from a bag of balls of multiple colors and a maximum number of balls of each color, determine if the sequence is possible._

+_Sequences are given as a single line in a file, and each sequence is separated by a `;`_

+_Return the sum of the game ID's that are possible_

 As you walk, the Elf shows you a small bag and some cubes which are either red, green, or blue.
 Each time you play this game, he will hide a secret number of cubes of each color in the bag, and your goal is to figure out information about the number of cubes.

 To get information, once a bag has been loaded with cubes, the Elf will reach into the bag, grab a handful of random cubes, show them to you, and then put them back in the bag.
 He'll do this a few times per game.